-During this module you will be asked some questions to simply provoke thought and test your current knowledge please have a note pad or supervision workbook to hand to make notes.
-Your performance will only be measured on the answers you select when completing the knowledge test at the end of the module.
+During this module, you will be asked some questions to simply provoke thought and test your current knowledge please have a notepad or supervision workbook to hand to make notes.
+Your performance will only be measured by the answers you select when completing the knowledge test at the end of the module.